Professor Chellie Spiller

 Spiller, C., & Lindsey, E. (2016).
 Good Vibrations: Mastering the Wayfinders’ Code for Leadership.
 International Leadership Association newsletter, (5), 15-18.

 McIntosh, M., Waddock, S., Freeman, R. E., Spiller, C., & Pio, E. (2014).
 Evolution, Shamans, and Adaptation: What Is/Could Be the Role of Academics in System Change?
 A Workshop.
 Proceedings of the International Association for Business and Society, 25, 8-13. doi:10.5840/iabsproc2014253

-Spiller, C., Mudford, M., & Wolfgramm, R. (2018, in press).
+Spiller, C., Mudford, M., & Wolfgramm, R. (2019).
 Mana and the Existence of Leadership.
 In J. Marques (Ed), The Routledge Companion to Management and Workplace Spirituality.
 London: Routledge

 Spiller, C. (2017).
 A Māori relational approach to building value chains in tourism: Navigator Tours.
 In M. Whitford, L. Ruhanen, & A. Carr (Eds.), Indigenous Tourism: Cases from Australia and New Zealand.
 Oxford, United Kingdom: Goodfellow Publishers Limited.